Posted on 27th October 2019

 A horizon line runs through grotto.
 Historians believe the area below the line represents earth, and above the line is heaven.
 The panel called “The Womb,” does not have a horizon line, and some believe the womb-shaped mosaic represents the merging of heaven and earth.
 The anatomical imagery also symbolizes the power of the female, which appears to be one major theme of the grotto.
 Some even theorize that women designed and built it.

-First discovered in 1835, apparently by accident, the purpose of the structure is unknown. and various hypotheses have dated its construction to any time in the past 3,000 years.
-Hypotheses include it was an 18th or 19th-century rich man’s folly, a prehistoric astronomical calendar and may be connected with the Knights Templar/Freemasonry.
+Discovered apparently by accident in Victorian times, the purpose of the shell structure is unknown.
+Various hypotheses have dated its construction to any time in the past 3,000 years.
+These hypotheses include the grotto was an 18th or 19th-century rich man’s folly, a prehistoric astronomical calendar and may be connected with the Knights Templar/Freemasonry.

 Whatever its origins, to stand in the Grotto is to submerse yourself in an underground realm of spirituality and stillness.